Surfboard menu at a local restaurant in Trinity Beach. |

 It will be wonderful to see our family and friends and most assuredly, our stay will be a flurry of non-stop activity however long we may stay.
 As time nears, we'll pin down the dates we'll be in Minnesota, Nevada and Los Angeles.

-Planning this far in advance is crucial for us when we notice cruises posted as "sold out" or cabins we may have wanted to book already taken.
-Early booking is vital especially around the South Pacific, where all of these newly booked cruises will be sailing.
+Planning this far in advance is crucial for us when we notice cruises posted as “sold out” or cabins we may have wanted to book already taken.
+Early booking is vital, especially around the South Pacific, where all of these newly booked cruises will be sailing.
 Aussies love to cruise.

 A sunbather on the beach. |

 With Australia the size of the US with the major points of interest around the perimeter, driving for foreigners like us is not a likely nor affordable way to see this massive continent.
-Cruising is the ideal way to see.
+Cruising is the ideal way to see it.
 Two of these cruises we booked over the weekend, visit the entire perimeter of Australia.

 A camping area in Trinity Beach. |

-As much as we prefer not to bring up expenses as often as we do, the reality is clear...there's no way to do what we're doing long term without constantly being aware of expenses.
+As much as we prefer not to bring up expenses as often as we do, the reality is clear…there’s no way to do what we’re doing long term without constantly being aware of the expenses.

 Camping and caravanning is popular in Australia. |